 What is malicious falsehood?

-- That the person who published the statement did so knowing it was false or did not care whether it was false or not
+- The person published the statement maliciously knowing it was false, or did not care whether or not it was false;

-- Financial loss has to have been caused or is likely to have been caused.
+- Financial loss must have been caused or is likely to have been caused.

-It is therefore much harder to prove malicious falsehood than defamation, as the malicious intent needs to be proven, as does the falsehood and the financial loss.
+It is therefore much harder to prove malicious falsehood than defamation, because malicious intent and financial loss needs to be proved.